opportunato/skillpocket/API.md

 ------------
 Shows all the nearest experts for the current request.
-Also supports GET parameter named category, as `GET /experts?category=programming`
+Also supports GET parameter named category, as `GET /experts?category=programming` Maximum search distance is always taken into account when user location is defined (at least now, until we add 'online only', 'now', 'in 4 hrs' criteria et c).
+Default value is 30 miles (~48km).

 Allowed category values: "Technology", "Business", "Marketing & Sales", "Skills & Management", "Product & Design", "Funding", "Writing", "Photo & Video"